 5

-Scoop the cookie dough.
-Scoop 13 dough balls with a large cookie scoop, rolling each one between your palms, then rolling them in the cinnamon sugar.
+Scoop the cookie dough, then roll in cinnamon sugar.
+For ease, use a large cookie scoop, rolling each one between your palms, then rolling them in the cinnamon sugar.

 Brown butter snickerdoodles on a baking sheet after baking.